291st Infantry Regiment (United States)

 The 291st Infantry Regiment was a National Army Infantry Regiment first organized for service in World War II as part of the 75th Infantry Division in Europe.
-Since then it has served as a training Regiment, training Army Reserve and Army National Guard Soldiers for service in support of the Global War on Terror.
+Since 1952 it has served as a training Regiment, both in the Reserve Component and Active Component.

 Service history

 World War II

-The Regiment was ordered into active military service 15 April 1943 and reorganized at Fort Leonard Wood, Missouri.
-The Regiment participated in the Louisiana Maneuvers in January 1944.
-The Regiment departed Camp Shanks on 22 October 1944 through the New York Port of Embarkation.
-The Regiment fought across France and Germany, entering Germany on 10 March 1945.
+The regiment was ordered into active military service 15 April 1943 and reorganized at Fort Leonard Wood, Missouri.
+The regiment participated in the Louisiana Maneuvers in January 1944.
+The regiment departed Camp Shanks on 22 October 1944 through the New York Port of Embarkation.
+The regiment fought across France and Germany, entering Germany on 10 March 1945.

-In July 1943, the Regiment was organized with 3,256 Officers and enlisted men:
+In July 1943, the regiment was organized with 3,256 officers and enlisted men: